MosabAboidrees/MosabAboidrees.github.io/README.md

    - Pricing Plans
    - Testimonials

 2. **Styling**: All styles are handled in the `style.css` file.
-Feel free to modify or add additional styles as per your design preference.
+Please feel free to change or add additional styles according to your design preference.

-3. **Responsive Design**: The design uses CSS media queries to ensure it adapts to different screen sizes.
-No additional configurations are needed.
+3. **Responsive Design**: The design uses CSS media queries to adapt to different screen sizes.
+No more configurations are needed.

 ## **File Structure**